 While many of you follow us on social media, that's not true of everyone who relies on SNJ to get their updates about SEND.
 So I thought I'd just bring you a few news and resource items that have recently been published by various sources.

-- The charity, Contact, has just launched a new 'Listening Ear' service, providing free 1-1 support for parents.
+- The charity, Contact, has launched a 'Listening Ear' service, providing free 1-1 support for parents.
 It consists of a telephone appointment with one of their family support advisers, at a time that's convenient for you.
 They are offering emotional support, reassurance and strategies for improving your child’s sleep, reducing their anxiety, behaviour difficulties and so on.
 To use the free service, you need to book an appointment .

 - The Department for Education has published a new page containing all updated guidance and information for schools.
 You can find it here.
 Its main page for education and childcare can be found here.
 They've also put out a similar collection "Local authority children’s services: coronavirus (COVID-19) that you can find here There is also: Supporting children and young people with SEND as schools and colleges prepare for wider opening